 The ReportServer Terminal is a mighty tool for administrators.
-You open it with the keyboard shortcut CTRL+ALT+T (Please consider that you need the respective rights; refer to Chapter 3.
+You open it with the keyboard shortcut CTRL+ALT+T or using the ''Admin Panel'' system console (Please consider that you need the respective rights; refer to Chapter 3.
 User and Permission Management).

 The ReportServer Terminal follows the shell of a Unix system.
 It includes a command prompt as well as a history of commands and the respective outputs.
 Beside general commands, the Terminal provides access to almost all ReportServer objects via the Virtual file system.
 In addition, the Terminal can be used to enter and execute scripts.

 Enter commands at the command prompt and confirm with ENTER.
 The following command: